suleymansurucu/suleymansurucu/README.md

 🎯 Software Developer | 📱 Flutter Specialist | 🇺🇸 Based in New Jersey, USA

 With 4 years of professional experience, I specialize in building **cross-platform mobile applications** using Flutter & Dart.
-My focus is delivering scalable, maintainable solutions for CRM, ERP, and real-time systems.
 Passionate about clean code, automation, and performance optimization.

 📬 Reach me: **suleymansurucu95@gmail.com**